 In case you missed it, Ben has lived with type 1 diabetes since he was 11 years old.
 Initially, he feared it would prevent him from one of his true passions – competing in longboard surfing competitions… but luckily it didn’t!
 He also balances his love of surfing with studying at university.
-Ben has previously used Dexcom G5 Mobile Continuous Glucose Monitoring (CGM) to keep track of his glucose levels, but here we speak to Ben about his Dexcom G6 CGM experience!
+Here we speak to Ben about his Dexcom G6 CGM experience!

 Keep reading to hear more from Ben.